IgniteCoders/SearchBarView/README.md

 # Search Bar View

-[Search bar view](https://m3.material.io/components/search/overview) is a Material Design component that helps users to search through a collection of content.
+[Search Bar](https://m3.material.io/components/search/overview) is a Material Design component that helps users to search through a collection of content using a Search View component.

 This implementation provides a direct input search bar that follows Material Design 3 guidelines while maintaining the ability to be customized.